iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> Meh...
+This app NEEDS an "I've been vaccinated" indicator and a way to store and prove vaccination information.
+Get on it.<br> :date: __2021-04-04 17:05:03__

 > Covid-19, I know Corona Virus has changed all!
 I'm super disappointed in are system!
 China is swiping anal canal now!
 My only concern is, the ones with higher strang will probably be cloned in a robot!
 Biggest organ, Skinned perfectly put on Technology Robot.
 The real human to all but died of covid-19, to battle a working world for the humans that survived!
 At one time only one child.
 Wanting Boy.
 Afraid of the power of desperation!
 I know USA is a abarsement.
 President Trump, I believe in You<br> :date: __2021-03-09 11:08:59__

 > Not what I expected, not the kind of information I was looking for.<br> :date: __2021-02-06 08:04:10__